PetrGlad/robo-minesweeper/README.md

  1. Enumerate all mine layouts that are consistent with intel.
  2. Find probabilities of a mine in an unknown position.
  3. Probe positions with least probability of mine in them.

+Number of mines is not provided to algorithm (original game does show total number of mines).
+Tactics that relay on this number might be useful in endspiel - those are not implemented (see also TODO comments in Algorithm.hs).

 To build:
 ```